chrisbuild124/chrisbuild124/README.md

 ### Goals

+My dream is to work in either backend of fullstack development upon graduation.
 I'm currently seeking **Software Engineering Internships for Summer 2026** to continue growing as a developer and work on impactful projects.

 - Email: sextonch@oregonstate.edu